 Whilst they are built to survive a cold climate, we recommend keeping your Norwegian Forest Cat indoors to protect them from diseases and the other dangers outdoors.

-If you have a Norwegian Forest Cat in your life, please share your experiences below.
+Have you ever met a Norwegian Forest cat?
+Please share your experiences in the comments below.